hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

 - The `question section` contains information about the query that is being made.
 This section includes:
   1. a name field that contains the name that is being queried.
   2. a type field that indicates the type of question being asked about the name.
 - In a reply from a DNS server, the `answer section` contains the resource records for the name that was originally queried.
-Recall that in each resource record there is the Type, the Value, and the TTL.
+Recall that in each resource record, there is the Type, the Value, and the TTL.
 A reply can return multiple RRs in the answer, since a hostname can have multiple IP addresses.
 - The `authority section` contains records of other authoritative servers.
 - The `additional section` contains other helpful records.

 Scalability of P2P Architectures: Denote the upload rate of the server's access link by $u_s$, the upload rate of the $i$the peer's access link by $u_i$, and the download rate of the $i$the peer's access link by $d_i$.
-Also denote the size of the file to be distributed (in bits) by $F$ and the number of peers that want to obtain a copy of the file by $N$.
+Also, denote the size of the file to be distributed (in bits) by $F$ and the number of peers that want to obtain a copy of the file by $N$.
 The `distribution time` is the time it takes to get a copy of the file to all $N$ peers.

 ![2_24](res/2_24.png)

 Let's first determine the distribution time for the client-server architecture, which we denote by $D_{cs}$.
 In the client-server architecture, none of the peers aids in distributing the file.
 We make the following observations:

 - The server must transmit one copy of the file to each of the $N$ peers.
-Thus the server must transmit $NF$ bits.
-Since the server's upload rate is $u_s$, the tiem to distribute the file must be at least $NF/u_s$.
+Thus, the server must transmit $NF$ bits.
+Since the server's upload rate is $u_s$, the time to distribute the file must be at least $NF/u_s$.
 - Let $d_{min}$ denote the download rate of the peer with the lowest download rate, that is, $d_{min} = min\{d_1, d_p, ..., d_N\}$.
 The peer with the lowest download rate cannot obtain all $F$ bits of the file in less than $F/d_{min}$ seconds.
 Thus the minimum distribution time is at least $F/d_{min}$.

 Putting these two observations together, we obtain